 Chocolate came into the picture as an Easter favorite during the Victorian age in England, when people developed a love for sweets.

-People began to give the sweet treats to each other as Easter gifts during the period, a tradition that continued.
+People began to give the sweet treats to each other as Easter gifts during the holiday, a tradition that has continued up to today.

-By 1983, the company offered 19 different product lines for Easter.
+By 1983, the company offered nineteen different product lines for Easter.